Anwar-Said/DGSD/README.rst

 Citing -
 ------
-Please cite DGSD with below citation if you find it useful in your research.
+Please cite DGSD with below citation if you find it useful in your research. <br />

 @article{said2021dgsd, <br />
   title={DGSD: Distributed graph representation via graph statistical properties},<br />
   author={Said, Anwar and Hassan, Saeed-Ul and Tuarob, Suppawong and Nawaz, Raheel and Shabbir, Mudassir},<br />